polarsquad/docker-basics-workshop/www/content/02-preparation.md

 You should now have `docker` command available in your terminal.
 This tool will be used extensively throughout this workshop.

-Make sure you can run `docker`:
+Make sure you can run `docker`.

     $ docker ps

-*Linux users:* If the command fails because of permission issues, add yourself to the Docker group:
+*Linux users:* If the command fails because of permission issues, add yourself to the Docker group.

     $ sudo usermod -aG docker $(whoami)